davidc6/cs-knowledge/notes/linux.md

 - `lscpu | grep Endian` - displays "endianness of a machine" (note: does not possibly work in all distro)

+## Containers

+Linux Containers is a virtualisation method for running multiple, isolated Linux systems/containers on a host using a single Linux kernel.

+These are all container primitives:

+- cgroups (control groups) - cgroups control resourse usage and isolate resource (CPU, memory, network, etc.) usage of a collection of processes.
+- namespaces - cgroups and namespace work in tandem to achieve process isolation and resource management.
+Namespaces help create isolated environments for processes.
+Such aspects of a process environment as file system, network, process IDs are isolated by the namespaces.
+- root fs - specialized file system and top level of Linux file system that contains all of the files required to boot Linux.

 ## Memory allocation

 - Memory (variables) can be dynamically allocated at run time on a "heap".
 The